 Twenty Years of Training to Sweep the Dojo

-And that brings us to now and my current trainee, another female powerlifter (you know who she is).
+And that brings us to now and my current trainee, Sumi Singh, another female powerlifter.
 She had 20 years of training under her belt but decided to get into powerlifting.
 I had worked with her on and off over the years and already knew her and her training response a bit.
 But after her first meet, for various reasons, I took over her coaching full time.

 At which point her 2 decades in the weight room ceased to matter to me.
 Like my first two powerlifters nearly 15 years before, I made her shut up and sweep dojo, at least initially.
 Her technique needed a lot of work and she had to get past her more typically “male” ego driven approach to training.
 She’d always want to push max weights and let technique slide.
 That’s not how I do things.

 And for the first year or so that’s what happened.
 I coached, and she listened.
 And she didn’t get an opinion.
-Presumably I knew more about the sport than her and that meant she got to train and learn before she got to talk.
+Presumably I knew more about the sport than she did and that meant she got to train and learn before she got to talk.

 Even now 2.5 years later, it still mostly works that way.
 I coach and she listens and sweeps dojo.